joeatbayes/StockCSVAndSMAPerformanceComparison/README.md

 Author: Joseph Ellsworth
 Version 1.0

-When developing a system for machine learning I found the a speed a language could parse relatively large CSV files and compute a SMA was a reasonably good indicator of how that language / runtime would perform in our larger machine learning project to predict stock price movements.
+When developing a system for machine learning I found the a speed a language / runtime could parse relatively large CSV files and compute a SMA was a reasonably good indicator of how that language / runtime would perform in our larger machine learning project to predict stock price movements.
 In my linked-in article   [c++ faster than C# depends on the coding idiom](https://www.linkedin.com/pulse/c-faster-than-depends-coding-idom-joe-ellsworth) Several people requested links to the source code.
 This repository was created to provide access to the source.

-### Single Performance Factor###
+## Single largest performance factor##

 The files here represent source code I wrote to test various approaches in the different languages.
 The  single largest difference in performance was generally delivered by using tricks to minimize the number of small memory allocations but this does not improve the performance under node.js or Python due to the way they manage memory and compute locations for array elements.

 I did not try using the NumPy arrays in python that could emulate the FFI arrays I used in Lua but there is a chance that Python with PyPy could improve in relative performance if this was implemented.

-#### Summary Analysis
+## Analysis Summary

 The C code and the Go code really where not much different  with the only real difference that the C code had to manually free of the arrays when no longer used while the GO code does that part automatic.
 The interesting thing about the trading / prediction engine is that they don't really seem to generate a lot of garbage we need to automatically clean.
 In fact most of the memory is consumed in long lived data structures that should be incrementally updated.
 We also want control over what is cleaned up and when it will be cleaned for performance reasons.